glamorous-noob/pwn_adventure_3/Ghidra_scripts/README.md

 Sometimes a derived class's vftable will contain a lot of the base class's functions.
 This script tries to make them easier to spot by giving the functions meaningful names about their position in a class's vftable.

-The most convenient way to use this script in my opinion is to start with the base classes and then move down to the deriving classes.
+The most convenient way to use this script in my opinion is to start with the base classes and then move down to the derived classes.
 You should check the RTTI structures in order to know class hierarchy.

 It also sets the calling convention of the vftable functions to ` __this_call` ([default calling convention in c++ with a few exceptions](https://docs.microsoft.com/en-us/cpp/cpp/thiscall?view=vs-2019)), and activates custom variable storage.
 Custom variable storage is a prerequisite for retyping `this` from `void *` to `GlamorousClass *` for example (to be done manually or by other scripts)